Northampton: Notable buildings

-Just south of the town centre Delapré Abbey, a former Cluniac nunnery, the County Records Office and site of the second Battle of Northampton, which was founded by Simon II de Senlis, the son of first Earl of Northampton, in 1145.
+Just south of the town centre is Delapré Abbey, a former Cluniac nunnery, the County Records Office and site of the second Battle of Northampton, which was founded by Simon II de Senlis, the son of first Earl of Northampton, in 1145.
 At the edge of the Abbey, one of the three standing Eleanor crosses still remains, in memory of Eleanor of Castile, whose body rested here on its way to London.
 The original top of the monument has been knocked off and replaced several times from as early as 1460.

 St Andrew's Hospital, which opened 1838, and its new building William Wake House, is one of the largest neo-classical structures in England.
 Northampton & County Club, which was established in 1873, was also the old county hospital before becoming a private members' club; the cellars are medieval.
 Northampton Guildhall, which is Grade II* listed, was constructed mostly in the 1860s in Victorian Gothic architecture designed by Edward William Godwin, and extended in 1889–92 and in the 1990s.
 The Clare Street drill hall was completed in 1859.

 No. 78 Derngate is a Grade II* listed Georgian town house, remodelled by Charles Rennie Mackintosh for Wenman Joseph Bassett-Lowke in 1916–17.
 It contains notable Mackintosh interiors (which have been restored) and is his only major domestic commission outside Scotland.
 It is open to the public.
 One of these Derngate buildings was previously home to Northampton High School, an independent Northampton girls' school.

 The 127.45 m tall National Lift Tower is a dominant feature and visible from most of the town.
 A Terry Wogan radio phone-in during the 1980s came up with the name "Northampton Lighthouse" as Northampton is one of the furthest places from the sea.
 It is also known as the "Cobblers' Needle".
 It was built for testing new lifts at the Express Lifts factory, now closed.
 Though now redundant, it is a listed building.

 The former Greyfriars bus station served the town from 1976 until 2014.
 In the 2000s, it was featured on Channel 4's Demolition programme as the ugliest transport station in the United Kingdom and worthy of demolition.
 Demolition work began in March 2014, following the move of bus services to North Gate bus station.
 The Greyfriars was completely destroyed on 15 March 2015 by way of a controlled explosion.